apache/airflow-site/landing-pages/site/content/en/docs/_index.md

 ## [Providers packages](/docs/apache-airflow-providers/index.html)

 Providers packages include integrations with third party projects.
-They are updated independently of the Apache Airflow core.
+They are versioned and released independently of the Apache Airflow core.
 [Read the documentation >>](/docs/apache-airflow-providers/index.html)

 {{< rawhtml >}}